skip to Main Content

 How to Clean Your Cat’s Teeth

 Most cats are meticulous groomers.
 However, one thing that’s not included in their self-grooming routine is oral hygiene.
-That’s right, our kitties aren’t trying to impress anyone with their dazzling smiles, and, even if that mattered to them, nature didn’t give them the ability to brush their own teeth.
-That means that cleaning your cat’s teeth is up to you.
+That’s right, our kitties aren’t trying to impress anyone with their dazzling smiles, and even if that mattered to them, nature didn’t give them the ability to brush their own teeth.
+That means that your cat’s oral health is up to you.

 The first thing you might ask yourself is, “Why should I clean my cat’s teeth?”
 Believe it or not, there are some very good reasons.